soraxas/firmware/README.md

 - Postponing mechanisms.
 We allow postponing key activations in order to allow deciding between some scenarios depending on the next pressed key and then activate the keys pressed in "past" in the newly determined context.
 The following commands either use this feature or allow control of the queue.
   - `postponeKeys` modifier prefixed before another command keeps the firmware in postponing mode.
 Some commands apply this modifier implicitly.
 See MODIFIER section.
   - `postponeNext <n>` command will apply `postponeKeys` modifier on the current command and following next n commands (macro actions).
+  - `ifPending/ifNotPending <n>` is true if there is at least `n` postponed keys in the queue.
+  - `consumePending <n>` will remove n records from the queue.
   - `resolveSecondary` allows resolution of secondary roles depending on the next key - this allows us to accurately distinguish random press from intentional press of shortcut via secondary role.
 See `resolveSecondary` entry under Layer switching.
-  - `consumePending <n>` will remove n records from the queue.
-  - `resolveNextKeyId` will wait for next key press.
-When the next key is pressed, it will type a unique identifier identifying the pressed hardware key.
   - `resolveNextKeyEq <queue idx> <key id> <timeout> <adr1> <adr2>` will wait for next (n) key press(es).
 When the key press happens, it will compare its id with the `<key id>` argument.
 If the id equals, it issues goto to adr1.
 Otherwise, to adr2.
 See examples.
     - `arg1 - queue idx` idx of key to compare, indexed from 0.
 Typically 0, if we want to resolve the key after next key then 1, etc.
     - `arg2 - key id` key id obtained by `resolveNextKeyId`.
 This is static identifier of the hardware key.
     - `arg3 - timeout` timeout.
 If not enough keys is pressed within the time, goto to `arg5` is issued.
     - `arg4 - adr1` index of macro action to go to if the `arg1`th next key's hardware identifier equals `arg2`.
     - `arg5 - adr2` index of macro action to go to otherwise.
+  - `resolveNextKeyId` will wait for next key press.
+When the next key is pressed, it will type a unique identifier identifying the pressed hardware key.
 - Conditions are checked before processing the rest of the command.
 If the condition does not hold, the rest of the command is skipped entirelly.
 If the command is evaluated multiple times (i.e., if it internally consists of multiple steps, such as the delay, which is evaluated repeatedly until the desired time has passed), the condition is evaluated only in the first iteration.
+  - `ifPending/ifNotPending <n>` is true if there is at least `n` postponed keys in the postponing queue.
   - `ifDoubletap/ifNotDoubletap` is true if previous played macro had the same index and finished at most 250ms ago
   - `ifInterrupted/ifNotInterrupted` is true if a keystroke action or mouse action was triggered during macro runtime.
 Allows fake implementation of secondary roles.
 Also allows interruption of cycles.
   - `ifPlaytime/ifNotPlaytime <timeout in ms>` is true if at least `timeout` milliseconds passed since macro was started.